← Back to 漢書

 使 使 使

 He later governed Weicheng county and earned a ringing reputation.
 Young Zhao sat the throne while the empress's father, General Shangguan An, consorted with Ding Wairen, lover of the emperor's sister the Princess of Gai.
 Ding Wairen was insolent, hated the ex-governor Fan Fu, and had him shot by hired blades.
 The killers sheltered in the princess's compound; no constable dared touch them.
 Magistrate Hu Jian ringed the house with troops and moved to arrest.
-The princess rode out with Ding, Shangguan, and a mob of clients, galloping and shooting at Hu's men—Yan Shigu notes ben is the old graph for "run."
+The princess rode out with Ding, Shangguan, and a mob of clients, galloping and shooting at Hu's men—Yan Shigu notes ben is the old graph for "run.
 They charged in shooting."
 Hu's detachment broke and ran.
 She had her majordomo indict the county patrol for wounding her slaves.
-Hu Jian answered that the patrol had committed no separate crime.
-Fu Qian reads the line as praise of the patrol's lawful conduct.
-She struck back with a memorial accusing Hu Jian of lese-majeste and riddling the gate of her first-ranked mansion.
-Yan Shigu: "armor hall" is another name for a nobleman's top-tier residence.
+Hu Jian answered that the patrol had committed no separate crime. 〈Fu Qian's note: "It means the patrol officer acted on public duty; there was no other offense."
+She struck back with a memorial accusing Hu Jian of lèse-majesté and riddling the gate of her first-ranked mansion. 〈Yan Shigu: "armor hall" is another name for a nobleman's top-tier residence.
 Hu knew his men had bloodied her slaves yet filed a dodgy closing report and closed the case.
-Su Lin thought pi meant "turn aside."
-Bao means "verdict" or "finding."
+Su Lin thought pi meant "turn aside." 〈Bao means "verdict" or "finding.
 Closing a criminal file is called bao.
-Su read it as "there was a stated reason."
-Not to investigate exhaustively is to leave the matter half done."
-Yan Shigu rejects Su Lin.
-Hu means the patrol dodged blame with a sham report, so the case never went to trial."
-The character pi is read like bi, "avoid."
-Huo Guang buried the princess's bill.
+Su read it as "there was a stated reason.
+Not to investigate exhaustively is to leave the matter half done.
+Yan Shigu rejects Su Lin."
+"It means that for the patrol officer he avoided guilt and falsely returned documents, and therefore was not exhaustively prosecuted.
+The character pi is read like bi, "avoid.
+Huo Guang buried the princess's bill."
 When Huo fell sick the Shangguans seized the reins, ordered Hu Jian arrested, and he killed himself.
 The people of Weicheng still call it murder and keep a shrine to his memory.
 The people of Weicheng still call it murder and keep a shrine to his memory.

 9

 Zhu Yun, courtesy You, was a Lu man who resettled at Pingling.
-As a youth he ran with swordsmen and hired blades for revenge.
-Yan Shigu glosses jie as "lend aid," with fanqie spelling zi-ye.
+As a youth he ran with swordsmen and hired blades for revenge. 〈Yan Shigu glosses jie as "lend aid," with fanqie spelling zi-ye.
 He stood over eight feet, looked every inch a fighter, and was known for raw strength.
 At forty he reformed, studied the Zhou yi under Doctor Bai Ziyou and the Analects under the retired general Xiao Wangzhi, and mastered both teachers.
-He admired heroic independence—Yan Shigu gives the fanqie for ti.
+He loved grand integrity and unconstrained spirit. 〈Yan's note: "Ti is read tu-li fan."
 The capital set great store by him.

 10